Our skin changes with the seasons, and so should your skincare regime.

 Layering on a thicker moisturiser is not the answer.
 However, there are easy changes to your everyday routine to combat the causes of dry winter skin.

 • Excessively hot showers aren’t good for your skin.
-So, after a no-so-hot shower, pat the skin dry and immediately apply your moisturiser to seal moisture in.
+So, after a no-so-hot shower, pat the skin dry and immediately apply your moisturiser to seal in moisture.
+For those of us who can, allow extra time to massage your oil or butter/balm deeply and firmly; This will improve circulation (which will in turn restore a healthy glow on body and face)

 • Regular gentle exfoliation will clear dead cell build-up that can leave your complexion looking dull so use your face mask at least once a week as a ‘rule’.

 • Prepare the skin before moisturising by properly cleansing and toning with an astringent, but alcohol-free, toner.
-Alcohol and fragrances strip the skin’s natural oils so they would further dry your skin.
+Alcohol and fragrances strip the skin’s natural oils so avoid these.

 • Even if you are not a fan of moisturising before bed, during winter it’s worth using a rich balm on your face as this will help keep the moisture in when the skin is at its most relaxed.